Pranav-Chati/Playground/HTML_CSS_JS_Projects/ExploringStylesheets/ReadMe.md

 Initially, it was daunting to do everything alone; however, once I started getting a certain understanding of everything (after reading a few of the documnets), it definitely got a bit easier.

 The two biggest challenges that I will definitely encounter and have not yet figured out is a) how to style the lists without the space and b) how to make the list toggable between styles

+**Second Stylesheet**
+The second stylesheet was definitely easier to change some things around.
+Instead of playing around with flex containers though, I was using a grid approach to move around the div's.
+It was frustrating and interesting to make everything out.

+The biggest challenge that remains is to style the lists.
+This will continue to be repeated.
+I will address the CSS with the lists once I have completed the stylesheets and begin to learn how to toggle between them.